 The United Kingdom (UK) left the European Union (EU) on January 31, 2020 (midnight Dutch time).
-After the European Parliament approved the Brexit agreement, the UK will leave the EU on 31 January 2020 at midnight Dutch time (11 p.m.
-GMT).
-From that moment, a transition phase applies, until December 31, 2020.
+From this moment, a transition phase applies, until December 31, 2020.
 During this period, all EU rules and laws for the UK remain in force.
 DHL Express is prepared and happy to advise you.

 DHL Express is prepared and ready to advise you, whether you are a consumer or a business shipper.

 A trade agreement between the EU and the UK was agreed on 24 December 2020.
 Pending formal approval by the European Parliament, a provisional arrangement is in force and is valid from 1 January 2021.
 This provides more clarity about the terms for trade between the EU and the UK.

 Download the Brexit pack below for maximum preparation and complete the checklist so that you are not faced with surprises.

 Brexit for consumers